-Hundreds of herbs have been known to have healing properties ever since they were discovered.
-They are highly diverse in their application and benefits, and there is hardly any condition that cannot be influenced by herbal treatment.
-For example, some of the most common herbs - Gingko biloba, Rhodiola Rosea, St. John's Wort (Hypericum perforatum), Bloody Geranium (Geranium sanguineum), etc, can be applied for various purposes: to strengthen the immune system, act as anti-inflammatory tools, tonic the muscle and nervous systems, improve brain activity, influence Alzheimer’s disease, and many more.
+Hundreds of herbs have been used for their health-caring properties ever since they were discovered.
+They are highly diverse in their application and benefits, and there is hardly any condition that cannot be positively influenced by herbal treatment.
+For example, some of the most common herbs – Gingko biloba, Rhodiola rosea, St. John’s Wort (Hypericum perforatum), Bloody Geranium (Geranium sanguineum), etc, can be applied for various purposes: to support the immune system, support anti-inflammatory processes in a healthy organism, tonic the muscle and nervous systems, improve brain activity, and many more.
 Nowadays it is getting more and more common to go back to nature, as people start realising that widely used drugs can be not only beneficial, but harmful as well.
 I bet that at least once it has come to your mind that the medication you are taking has done more harm than good for your health.
 That is why herbalism is gaining interest and it is advisable to make an informed choice once it comes to your body and health, so that you treat yourself the best possible way.
-Herbal remedies can be taken in various forms, like extracts, capsules, teas, or even whole herbs.
+Herbal plants can be taken in various forms, like extracts, capsules, teas, or even whole herbs.
 With so many options present on the market, people are getting confused which is actually the best choice for them.
-Mostly, we are divided between taking whole herbs and standardized herbal extracts.
-Both options have their pros and cons, so it is best to know the facts before choosing any of the sides.
+In order to make the best choice, let me explain you what I mean when talking about supplements based on standardized herbal extracts.

 Standardized Herbal Extracts

-On the other hand, standardized herbal extracts represent the main active ingredients in a given medicinal plant.
+On the other hand, standardized herbal extracts represent the main active ingredients in a given plant.
 Scientific studies have come to the conclusion exactly which compounds are responsible for the beneficial effect of a specific herb, so isolating them in a standardized herbal extract is the best possible way to provide your organism with them.
-Also, this allows for the unuseful and sometimes harmful compounds present in the herbs to be removed.
+Also, this allows for the useless compounds present in the herbs to be removed.

 However, this can be tricky, because even if a single compound is believed to provide for the benefits of a herb, this may not be the whole picture.
 I believe a lot of you have come across different dietary supplements, containing Tribulus Terrestris extract (some of them even falsely claiming to be Bulgarian Tribulus Terrestris), with 90% protodioscin.
 As a comparison, our VemoHerb Bulgarian Tribulus contains 60% furostanol saponins, determined as protodioscin, and anyone who has ever tried it will confirm it is superior to everything else present on the market.
 This is due to the fact that in our extract we isolate not only protodioscin, but also the whole group of furostanol saponins.
 Their synergic effect is what actually works in the body, so do not be fooled to rely on the protodioscin on its own.